ohlalab/ohlalab.github.io/Publications/index.md

 Wallroth R & Ohla K (2018).
 As soon as you taste it - evidence for sequential and parallel processing of gustatory information. eNeuro.
 ENEURO.0269-18.2018; DOI: https://doi.org/10.1523/ENEURO.0269-18.2018

-Andersen CA, Alfine L, Ohla K, & Höchenberger R (accepted for publication).
+Andersen CA, Alfine L, Ohla K, & Höchenberger R (in press).
 A new gustometer: Template for the construction of a portable and modular stimulator for taste and lingual touch.
 Behavioral Research Methods.

 Zoon HFA, Ohla K, de Graaf C, Boesveldt S (2018).
 Modulation of event-related potentials to food cues upon sensory-specific satiety.
 Physiol Behav.
 196:126-134. doi: 10.1016/j.physbeh.2018.08.020